apache/activemq-artemis/docs/user-manual/en/management.md

 #### MBeanServer configuration

-When Apache ActiveMQ is run in standalone, it uses the Java Virtual Machine's `Platform MBeanServer` to register its MBeans.
+When Apache ActiveMQ Artemis is run in standalone, it uses the Java Virtual Machine's `Platform MBeanServer` to register its MBeans.
 By default [Jolokia](http://www.jolokia.org/) is also deployed to allow access to the mbean server via rest.

 ### Example

-See the [chapters](examples.md) chapter for an example which shows how to use a remote connection to JMX and MBean proxies to manage Apache ActiveMQ.
+See the [chapters](examples.md) chapter for an example which shows how to use a remote connection to JMX and MBean proxies to manage Apache ActiveMQ Artemis.

 ### Exposing JMX using Jolokia